pengmiao2014/C1-Fraud-Detection/README.md

 2nd/100 place in terms of savings

 ### Model:
-First preprocess and construct velocity features, then training and choose model to maximize the savings based on given cost matrix.
+First preprocess and construct velocity features, then training and choose the optimal model to maximize the savings based on given cost matrix.